 Natasha: [19:26] Yeah, sure.
 Spencer, do you want to jump in, too?

-[20:05] We talk about even when you’re writing a paper.
-Are you creating something new?
+[20:05] We talk about how even when you’re writing a paper, are you creating something new?
 Are you simply remixing different knowledge for your argument and what your perspective is?
 Yes, we watched that movie.
 We had those large discussions on those big topics.
 That’s one area.

 [20:52] They’re very much stressed out that they have to create something from scratch when nobody is doing that.
 I don’t think that there’s a lot of honesty around that discussion, particularly in academia, which is why something that seems fairly trivial maybe at first, like this video, opens up all these wider discussions about the nature of research, plagiarism, access, paywalls.

 [21:22] Who gets to say when something goes into an “authoritative journal?”
 Who makes those decisions?
 How are they making those decisions?
 Who is getting left out?
 Who is being marginalized by those decisions?
 That’s always a pretty interesting unit to go through with the students.